 5. Venice

 No trip to Italy is complete without a stop in Venice.
 It’s unlike any other city on the globe.
-Taking a boat ride down the Grand Canal is one of those iconic travel moments which you’ll remember for a lifetime.
+Taking a boat ride down the Grand Canal is one of those iconic travel moments that you’ll remember for a lifetime.

 The beauty of visiting Venice is that although it is full of tourists by day, there are so many hidden places to get lost at night.
 Late in the evening, we strolled along with the quiet canals hand in hand soaking in all of that wonderful Venetian magic.